Transaction management system for the casino.

 Upfront fees received from licensees to cover the costs of hardware investment and integration/testing before the launch of NetEnt’s games.

-In slots games, a symbol refers to an icon or value on the reel.
+In slot games, a symbol refers to an icon or value on the reel.

 Video slots or classic slots